Swetlanda/happy-belly/README.md

 - **Recipe Management**
   - **Recipe Listings:** Recipes are displayed as paginated cards with images, titles, descriptions, and tags.
 All users can view the listings, and each card links to a detailed recipe view.
 Recipes are displayed in sets of 8, with "Previous" and "Next" buttons available below to navigate between pages.
-  - **Create, Edit, & Delete Recipes:** Logged-in users can create, update, or delete their recipes using the "Create Recipe" form.
-All new recipes are submitted for admin approval before being published.
-Users can preview their recipe before final submission, with the option to either submit it or return to editing for further adjustments.
-A default image is automatically added if no image is provided, ensuring each recipe has visual representation.
-Additionally, a slug is automatically generated based on the recipe title to create a user-friendly URL.
+  - **Create, Edit, & Delete Recipes:** Logged-in users can create, update, or delete their recipes.

+   - All new recipes are submitted for admin approval before being published.
+   - Users can preview their recipe before final submission, with the option to either submit it or return to editing for further adjustments.
+   - A default image is automatically added if no image is provided, ensuring each recipe has visual representation.
+   - Additionally, a slug is automatically generated based on the recipe title to create a user-friendly URL.
+   - On the detailed recipe view page, logged-in users have access to "Edit" and "Delete" buttons, along with the option to add the recipe to their favorites with an "Add to Favorites" button.

 <img src="static/images/documentation/recipes_list.png" alt="recipe_list" width="550">